 - Insert Headers and Footers: Sometimes to edit your theme, you’ll have to add code snippets to your header or footer (it’s not as scary as it sounds).
 However, doing it in the code of your theme can cause issues.
 This plugin lets you add small snippets of code easily to select locations around your blog.

-Basic WordPress blog settings you want to become familiar with now
+Basic WordPress blog settings to become familiar with now

 There are many different reasons to start a blog and just as many unique goals you may have in mind.
 Regardless, it pays to have a basic understanding of the broader aspects of how WordPress functions, so that you can control the visual appearance of your blog.

 Let’s dig into a few of the bigger picture settings that you can find in your WordPress dashboard.

 How to optimize your WordPress permalink settings (click to expand)

 We touched on this in the walkthrough video (above) when I customized the URL for the first blog post I published.
 And when you set up your WordPress blog using Bluehost, the permalink settings will already default optimized to publish new blog posts in the format of domain.com/post-name (like you saw in the video).

 If your permalink settings aren’t already set to this format, it’s important to change them right now.
 This’ll help you rank better in search engines like Google, because your title’s text will appear in each of your URLs.